 Wisconsin Unemployment Job Search Requirements

-- You are a member (in good standing) of a trade union that operates a hiring hall or referral system and has signed an agreement with the department.
+- You are a good standing member of a trade union which has a hiring hall or a referral system and the union has signed an agreement with the state about the same.

 Not sure how much you can receive as unemployment compensation?
 Calculate your unemployment benefits.